North Korea fires suspected missile as S.Korea breaks ground for 'peace' railway | Law-Order

 North Korea fired a suspected ballistic missile off its east coast on Wednesday, just hours before South Korean President Moon Jae-in attended a groundbreaking ceremony for a rail line he hopes will eventually connect the divided Korean peninsula.

-The first launch since October underscored leader Kim Jong Un's New Year's vow to bolster the military to counter an unstable international situation amid stalled talks with South Korea and the United States.
+North Korea's first launch since October underscored leader Kim Jong Un's New Year's vow to bolster the military to counter an unstable international situation amid stalled talks with South Korea and the United States.
 The presumed missile was fired around 8:10 a.m.
-(2310 GMT) from an inland location over the east coast and into the sea, South Korea's Joint Chiefs of Staff (JCS) said.
+(2310 GMT) from an inland location, over the east coast, and into the sea, South Korea's Joint Chiefs of Staff (JCS) said.

-A few hours later, Moon visited the South Korean east coastal city of Goseong near the border with the North, where he broke ground for a new rail line that he called "a stepping stone for peace and regional balance" on the Korean Peninsula.
+A few hours later, Moon visited the South Korean east coast city of Goseong, near the border with the North, where he broke ground for a new rail line that he called "a stepping stone for peace and regional balance" on the peninsula.
 In remarks at the ceremony, Moon acknowledged the launch raised concerns of tensions and damage to inter-Korean relations and called for North Korea to make sincere efforts for dialogue.

 "We should not give up the hope for dialogue in order to fundamentally overcome this situation," he said.
 "If both Koreas work together and build trust, peace would be achieved one day."
 The apparent missile launch by the nuclear-armed North highlighted the challenges Moon faces in his push to achieve a diplomatic breakthrough before his five-year term ends in May.

-Reconnecting the two Koreas by rail was a centerpiece of meetings between Kim and Moon in 2018, but those efforts went nowhere as talks aimed at convincing North Korea to surrender its nuclear weapons in exchange for easing international sanctions faltered in 2019.
-Kim's New Year speech made no mention of efforts by South Korea to restart stalled negotiations or offers by the United States to talk, though analysts noted that doesn't mean he has closed the door on diplomacy.
+Reconnecting the two Koreas by rail was a central issue in meetings between Kim and Moon in 2018, but those efforts went nowhere as talks aimed at convincing North Korea to surrender its nuclear weapons in exchange for easing international sanctions faltered in 2019.
+Kim's New Year speech made no mention of efforts by South Korea to restart negotiations or offers by the United States to talk, though analysts noted that doesn't mean he has closed the door on diplomacy.

 'VERY REGRETTABLE' South Korea's National Security Council convened an emergency meeting, expressing concern the launch "came at a time when internal and external stability is extremely important" and calling on North Korea to return to talks.